josepher-lambertyo/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-evolving nature of technology and the potential for unexpected user behavior.
 It serves as a reminder to continually adapt and improve our programming practices to stay ahead in this race.

+# 2023-11-25
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unexpected ways in which users may interact with or misuse the program.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.